 Whole school approaches.
-Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP 8 • The curriculum is designed to include all • Targeted support and intervention strategies • Our students are supported in following their students.
+Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP • The curriculum is designed to include all • Targeted support and intervention strategies • Our students are supported in following their students.
 Regardless of the stage in their learning, all happen across different year groups in varied ways. interests either through our partnership with local students have full access to the curriculum. • Students are motivated through Tutor Reading colleges or through school.
 We set the options system • Students have access to a wide range of subjects, Programme to embrace literacy through a positive and based on students' individual choices, and we adapt the including academic, practical, as well as creative.
-The inclusive approach. curriculum to meet the needs of students with SEND. qualifications in Key Stage 4 include level 2 courses, such Maths intervention take place in registration on We prevent disapplying students from the as GCSE and BTECs to maintain a breadth of subjects that a regular basis to upskill specific students on an National Curriculum by supporting them through their enable students to maintain a range of opportunities identified aspect of mathematics. option choices.
+The inclusive approach. curriculum to meet the needs of students with SEND. qualifications in Key Stage 4 include level 2 courses, such Maths intervention take place in registration on We prevent disapplying students from the as GCSE and BTECs to maintain a breadth of subjects that National Curriculum by supporting them through their enable students to maintain a range of opportunities identified aspect of mathematics. option choices.
 All students are given opportunities to beyond The Roseland.
 School trips and field trips are part • Teaching Team Leaders analyse data with their access English Baccalaureate, as well as creative of the curriculum, to build up the essential exam skills in teams and they identify students who would benefit subjects.
 We would consider the disapplication when different environments, to embed their knowledge in from targeted support in Key Stage 4 so that specific absolutely necessary. practice and also to include the highly valuable support is offered at the appropriate time to maximise Our Personal Learning Mentor often supports enrichment opportunities. their progress.
-Targeted support is traditionally face-to- • In tutor time all Year 7, 8 & 9 tutors read twice a face after school. homework, revision strategies and these are often on 1week to their tutees as part of Tutor Reading Programme.
-This is to enable students to settle into their learning and support across all year groups within their lessons, routine, support their exposure to literacy in a different based on the assessment results and end of unit tests. specific students to reduce the gap in specific subject context and increase their vocabulary. area through a highly personalised approach.
-C C assessment cycle and the students are involved in the External colleagues from SEN Cornwall, such as boost their analytical and retrieval skills as well as further discussions with their teachers.
+Targeted support is traditionally face-to- individual Key Stage 3 students in lessons and also with • In tutor time all Year 7, 8 & 9 tutors read twice a face after school. homework, revision strategies and these are often on 1week to their tutees as part of Tutor Reading Programme • Subject teachers also provide additional advice 2-1.
+This is to enable students to settle into their learning and support across all year groups within their lessons, Teaching Practitioners often work closely with routine, support their exposure to literacy in a different based on the assessment results and end of unit tests. specific students to reduce the gap in specific subject context and increase their vocabulary.
+The supporting measures are reviewed after the next area through a highly personalised approach. • In Year 10 and 11 tutees access range of texts to assessment cycle and the students are involved in the External colleagues from SEN Cornwall, such as boost their analytical and retrieval skills as well as further discussions with their teachers.
 The Visual Impairment Team, The Hearing Impairment develop and embed vocabulary.
 Literacy and Numeracy resources assist Team, Physical and Medical Needs Team, The Autism Student data tracking enables staff to support students with structuring their answers, drafting their Team and Cognition and Learning Team work closely those students falling behind trajectory regardless of the ideas, drilling the spelling and numeracy skills.
 By using with specific students and teaching staff to develop the starting point. similar supporting resources in different lessons best practice.
-They also support the transition process. - , students embed the core literacy and numeracy skills support the transition positively and to allow the and transfer them more successfully across subjects.
+They also support the transition process. • Assessments in Year 7 are rolled out gradually to students embed the core literacy and numeracy skills support the transition positively and to allow the and transfer them more successfully across subjects.